 Never pay money to a company to see their list of jobs.
 Legitimate mystery shopping companies are always short of shoppers, so they never ask for you to pay to see a list of their jobs.

 Never pay to be a part of a mystery shopping company — or to see its list of jobs.
 Legitimate companies never ask for these things.

 And lastly, check to see if the mystery shopping company is a member of the MSPA — the official organization in charge of regulating mystery shopping companies.

 Trust me — there are a ton of real mystery shopping companies, so stay away from the scams.

 My Favorite Mystery Shopping Companies

-I have shopped for all of these companies and I love them!
+I’ve shopped for all these companies, and I love them!
 All of these are free to join:

-After your application is approved, you simply log in to their website and then select the jobs you want to do.
-They provide you with all of the instructions and then after you have completed the shop you will need to enter your feedback into their website.
+After your application is approved, you simply log in to their website and select the jobs you want to do.
+They provide you with all the instructions, and after you’ve completed the shop, you’ll need to enter your feedback into their website.

 Some pay via direct deposit, but most will mail you a check at the end of the month.
 Pretty easy, huh?